ThatWugg/muck-itemchoice/README.md

 ### Notes

-- NOT tested in multiplayer yet.
+- NOT tested in multiplayer yet and NOT tested with other mods that add powerups.
 - Possible ideas to be implemented.